 Completing this two-part course is the necessary step toward becoming a Certified Home Energy Rater authorized to administer the Home Energy Rating System (HERS) developed by the Residential Energy Services Network (RESNET).
 As a Certified Home Energy Rater, you will be able to produce energy rating reports that will help homebuyers and homeowners qualify for financing incentives through a variety of private and government loan programs.
 Raters provide the documentation for home builders to receive credit for beyond-code construction, and with more modern energy codes, raters can help builders demonstrate compliance via the Energy Rating Index (ERI) pathway.

-By applying building science-based knowledge with industry-approved, energy-modeling software and enhanced diagnostic tools, Certified HERS Rater is one of the highest residential energy credentials an individual can earn.
-Home energy ratings can be performed on both new and existing homes and are utilized by numerous energy and green building certification programs including ENERGY STAR, EarthCraft House, LEED for Homes and National Green Building Standard, as well as many utility rebate programs and energy code-compliance efforts.
+By applying a building science-based knowledge with industry approved energy modeling software and enhanced diagnostic tools, Certified HERS Rater is one of the highest residential energy credentials an individual can earn.
+Home Energy Ratings can be performed on both new and existing homes and are utilized by numerous energy and green building certification programs including ENERGY STAR, EarthCraft House, LEED for Homes and National Green Building Standard, as well as many utility rebate programs and energy code compliance efforts.

 This training complies with RESNET’s Mortgage Industry National Home Energy Rating System Accreditation Standard, which has been adopted by Fannie Mae, Freddie Mac and the National Association of State Energy Officials.
 For more information about the Home Energy Rating industry, visit www.resnet.us.

 HERS Part 1 (Core Training) class hours are as follows:

 INTERIM Period of approximately two weeks between sessions

 HERS Part 2 (Evaluation) class hours are as follows:

 For a detailed agenda, please contact email@example.com.